bjpeterdelacruz/simple-sakai-tool/README.md

 I created this tool to help me learn how to create tools for Sakai.

 I followed this guide (http://tinyurl.com/simple-sakai-tool) to create the tool.
-The POM file on the website seems out of date.
+The POM file on the website seems to be out of date.
 But the one in this repo works and is the one you should use.
 I used Maven 3.2.1.

 To create and install this tool: